Retail $65.00

 Appears significantly brighter than expected

-NEUTRAL: Not waterproof or submersible - but most pointers aren't.
+Not waterproof or submersible - but most laser pens aren't.
 Will not figure into my rating

-More delicate than directly-injected diode laser pointers/pointers.
+More delicate than directly-injected diode laser pens/pointers.
 Again, will not figure into my rating